North Island in 2 Weeks: New Zealand Road Trip Itinerary 🚗⛰️ [2025]© Tourism New Zealand

 Day 2 – Hahei to Rotorua

-Drive Time: 3 hours
+Drive time: 3 hours

-Your final destination today is Rotorua, famous for its geothermal and cultural experiences.
 Before you get there, don’t miss the Karangahake Gorge, halfway through the drive.
-There are a number of walking tracks in the area between 45 minutes to 4 hours going through a historic mining area taken back by the forest and the river.
-Walk through mining tunnels, through native forest, alongside mining relics and to magnificent waterfalls.
-Plus, Lord of the Rings nerds can stop by the Hobbiton Movie Set for a tour around The Shire.
+There are a number of walking tracks in the area, ranging from 45 minutes to 4 hours, going through a historic mining area taken back by the forest and the river.
+Walk through mining tunnels, through native forest, alongside mining relics and to magnificent waterfalls!

 Things to Do in Rotorua